AnyLog-co/documentation/examples/Connecting Nodes.md

 If a node on the local network (like node 3) is messaging node 2, it will use the Internal Address (198.168.1.4) whereas a node outside the local network (like node 1 of a node on a different local network) will use the External Address (109.155.209.167).

-**Note: this type of configuration requires Port Forwarding such that the router can assign the incoming messages to the proper node on the local network.
+**Note: this type of configuration requires Port Forwarding such that the router can assign the incoming messages to the proper node on the local network.**
 See [Port Forwarding](https://portforward.com/) for details.

+### The Bind Address
+The **bind address** is a boolean parameter in the configuration for each type of service (TCP, REST, Messaging).
+* If the bind is set to **true** - incoming messages are allowed using a single IP and Port (specified in the Bind Address column).
+* If the bind is set to **false** - incoming messages are allowed using any IP reachable to the machine (External and Internal) with the specified port (The Bind Address column will show 0.0.0.0 followed by the allowed port).

+### Reaching to nodes using the CLIs

+* Use the TCP service when a command is issued from the node CLI.
+Examples:
+    * The command **get status** issued from Node 1 CLI to node 2 will be as follows:
+        ```
+        run client 109.155.209.167:**32348** get status
+        ```
+    * The command **get status** issued from Node 3 CLI to node 2 will be as follows:
+        ```
+        run client 198.168.1.4:**32348** get status
+        ```
+* Use the REST service when a command is issued from a 3rd party application.
+Examples:
+    * Grafana connected to Node 1 will use 198.74.50.131:**32349**
+    * The AnyLog Remote CLI connected to Node 1 will use 198.74.50.131:**32349**

 ## The TCP listener - Communicating with peer nodes